Thermal and geometric normal modes of spectral fluctuations in heavy-ion collisions

 Panel (b) of Fig.~\ref{fig:v0v02} shows $v_{02}(p_T)$ along with its thermal and geometric components.
 It is clearly visible that the geometric component has a substantial contribution, forcing a double sign change in $v_{02}(p_T)$, particularly at low $p_T$.
-Quantitatively, the geometric component carries 75\% of the total weight, and the amplitude of geometric mode $e_G$ is itself enhanced in non-central collisions.
+Quantitatively, the weight corresponding to the geometric component carries 75\% of the total weight, resulting in an enhanced contribution from geometric mode $e_G$ in non-central collisions.
 This is an artifact of the strong correlation shown in panel (b) of Fig.~\ref{fig:corr}.
-Unlike the thermal mode, the geometric mode cannot be directly accessed in experiment due to substantial mixing in $v_{02}(p_T)$.
-However, by measuring $v_{02}(p_T)$ as guided in ~\cite{Parida:2025eqv}, it can be extracted via the following relation:
+Additionally in both panels of Fig.~\ref{fig:v0v02}, directly computed results for $v_0(p_T)$ and $v_{02}(p_T)$ are shown to establish the fact that only first two leading modes are enough for the full reconstruction of the obervables.
+Unlike the thermal mode, the geometric mode cannot be directly realized from experimental measurement of $v_{02}(p_T)$ due to substantial mixing of modes.
+However, by measuring $v_{02}(p_T)$ as guided in ~\cite{Parida:2025eqv}, it can be indirectly extracted via the following relation:

 where the mixing coefficients $\beta_1 \approx 2 $ and $\beta_2 \approx 0.3 $, as obtained from our analysis for the 30-40\% centrality class.